-"51.
-Therefore, the proprietary right of Taiwan Kolin having been established and affirmed by the Supreme Court, KECI cannot oppose the use by Taiwan Kolin and KPII of the mark 'KOLIN,' including their right to the protection thereof by causing its registration.
+"45.
+Thusly, the proprietary right of Taiwan Kolin having been confirmed by the Supreme Court, KECI cannot oppose the use by Taiwan Kolin and KPII of the mark KOLIN, including their right to the protection thereof by causing its registration.

-"52.
-It is worthy of note that this Honorable Office has already recognized Taiwan Kolin's proprietary right, and therefore that of KPII's, over the mark 'KOLIN' in various cases that the Honorable Office has decided in favor of Taiwan Kolin.
+"46.
+It is worthy of note that this Honorable Office also recognized Taiwan Kolin's proprietary right, and therefore that of KPII's, over the mark KOLIN.

-"53.
+"47.
 In IPC No. 14-2006-00196 entitled 'Kolin Electronics, Co., Inc. vs. Taiwan Kolin Co., Ltd.,' this Honorable Office denied the verified opposition filed by KECI to Taiwan Kolin's Trademark Application No. 4-2002-011004 covering Taiwan Kolin's KOLIN Water Dispenses in CLASS 21 of the NICE Classification.
-This paved the way to the issuance in the name of Taiwan Kolin Certificate of Trademark Registration No. 4-2002-011004 covering the mark 'KOLIN'.
-Certified true copy of the Decision of this Honorable Office in IPC No. 14-2006-00196 is hereto attached and made integral part hereof as EXHIBITS '12'.
-"54.
-In IPC No. 14-2004-000105 entitled 'Kolin Electronics Co., Inc. vs. Taiwan Kolin Ltd., Co., 'involving Taiwan Kolin's trademark application for 'KOLIN' in CLASS 11 of the NICE Classification, this Honorable Office denied the opposition filed by KECI and ruled that Taiwan Kolin is entitled to the registration of the mark 'KOLIN' for KOLIN branded Home Appliances which include the KOLIN air conditioners.
+This paved the way to the issuance in the name of Taiwan Kolin of Certificate of Trademark Registration No. 4-2002-011004 covering the mark 'KOLIN'.
+Certified true copy of the Decision of this Honorable Office in IPC No. 14-2006-00196 and Taiwan Kolin's Trademark Registration No. 4-2002-011004 are hereto attached and made integral part hereof as EXHIBITS '11' and '12', respectively.

+"48.
+In IPC No. 14-2004-000105 entitled 'Kolin Electronics Co., Inc. vs. Taiwan Kolin Ltd., Co., 'involving Taiwan Kolin's trademark application for KOLIN in CLASS 11 of the NICE Classification, this Honorable Office denied the opposition filed by KECI and ruled that Taiwan Kolin is entitled to the registration of the mark 'KOLIN' for KOLIN branded home appliances which include the KOLIN airconditioners.
 Although the Honorable Office's decision was reversed by the Director General of the Intellectual Property Office (IPO Director General) on appeal, the Court of Appeals reversed the Decision of the IPO Director General thereby reinstating the Decision of this Honorable Office.
-Certified true copy of the Decision promulgated by the Court of Appeals in CA-G.R.
-SP No. 131919 entitled 'Taiwan Kolin Ltd., Inc. vs. Kolin Electronics Co., Inc.,' are hereto attached and made integral parts hereof as EXHIBITS '13' and '14', respectively.
+Certified true copy of the Decision of this Honorable Office in IPC No. 14-2004-000105 and the Amended Decision recently promulgated by the Court of Appeals in CA-G.R.
+SP No. 131919 entitled 'Taiwan Kolin Ltd., Inc. vs Kolin Electronics Co., Inc.,' are hereto attached and made integral parts hereof as EXHIBITS '13' and '14', respectively.

-"55.
-With regard to CLASS 35 under which the trademark application subject of the instant case falls, the Court of Appeals also upheld the proprietary right and, therefore, the right of KPII to register the mark 'KOLIN.'
+"49.
+In CLASS 35, the Court of Appeals also upheld the right of KPII to register the mark KOLIN.
 In CA-G.R.
-No. 13198 entitled 'Kolin Philippines International, Inc. vs. Kolin Electronics, Co., Inc.,' the Court of Appeals reversed and set aside the Decision of the IPO Director General which upheld the Decision of this Honorable Office in IPC No. 14-2006-00064, denying KPII's trademark application for the mark 'KOLIN' for the business of manufacturing, importing, assembling, selling products such as air conditioning units, television sets, audio/video electronic equipment, refrigerators, electric fans and other electronic equipment or product of similar nature.
+No. 131918 entitled 'Kolin Philippines International, Inc. vs. Kolin Electronics, Co., Inc.,' the Court of Appeals reversed and set aside the Decision of the IPO Director General which upheld the Decision of this Honorable Office in IPC No. 14-2006-00064 denying KPII's trademark application for the mark KOLIN for the business of manufacturing, importing, assembling, selling products as air conditioning units, television sets, audio/video electronic equipment or product of similar nature.
 Certified true copy of the Court of Appeals Decision promulgated on February 16, 2016 is hereto attached and made an integral part hereof as EXHIBIT '15'.
-KECI filed a Motion for Reconsideration of the said Court of Appeals Decision but the same was denied in a recent Resolution promulgatged by the Court of Appeals on August 11, 2016, copy of which is hereto attached and made an integral part hereof as EXHIBIT '16'/

-"56.
-It should be noted that KPII's trademark application for registration of the mark 'KOLIN' in Class 35, certified true copy of which is hereto attached and made an integral part hereof as EXHIBIT '17', which was upheld and given due course in the above-mentioned Court of Appeals Decision and Resolution in CA-G.R.
-No. 131918, was filed ahead of KECI's trademark application in Class 35 as can be gleaned from KECI's Exhibit 'I.' In other words, KPII, in fact, holds the priority in application with respect to Class 35 for the mark 'KOLIN.'
+"50.
+It should be noted that KPII's trademark application in Class 35, certified true copy of which is hereto attached and made an integral part hereof as EXHIBIT '16', which was upheld and given due course in the above-mentioned Court of Appeals Decision, was filed ahead of KECI's trademark application in Class 35 as shown by KECI's Exhibit 'I.' In other words, KPII, holds the priority in application with respect to Class 35 for the mark 'KOLIN.'